TRACKING IDA: Remnants Of Ida To Bring Threats Of Severe Thunderstorms, Flooding And Isolated Tornadoes To Region

 TROPICS

 Julian is dead.
 Kate has formed but will have a short life span.
 A tropical wave set to move off the coast of Africa has a 90% chance of development in the next 5 days.
 This may be one to watch.
-The next name is Larry.MORE NEWS: Philadelphia School District Students Return To Full-Time, In-Person Learning On Tuesday For First Time Since March 2020
+The next name is Larry.MORE NEWS: Flooding Fears Run High In Philadelphia Region As Remnants Of Ida Approach

 Stay with the Eyewitness News Weather Team for the most up-to-date weather forecast.